The Bankrate promise

 Learn more: Progressive Insurance review

 How to get and keep the cheapest car insurance in Orlando

 - Shop and compare insurance providers.
 When searching for auto insurance, comparing quotes from multiple insurance providers is one of the best ways to find affordable rates.
-Consider the types of coverage you need and compare carriers with the same coverage types to find the best rate.
-You may consider shopping for your car insurance every time your policy is about to expire or as your life circumstances change and you want to ensure your rates are still competitive.
+You might consider the types of coverage you need and compare carriers with the same coverage types to find the best rate.
+Shopping around and comparing rates before your policy renews or after a big life event may also help you see if you’re still getting the lowest rate possible year after year.